blackfireio/player/README.rst

     # load and execute all scenarios from files in this directory
     load "*.bkf"

-    # load and execute all scenarios from files in all sub-ddirectories
+    # load and execute all scenarios from files in all sub-directories
     load "**/*.bkf"

 .. _writing-blackfire-assertions: